AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-on-premise-content-cloud.md

 * Upto 20TB repository size is supported
 * Total Lucene Index size of 25 GB
 * Length of a node name must be less than 150 bytes
+* Experience Manager Guides should be on the UUID version.
+If you are using a non-UUID version of Adobe Experience Manager Guides, first migrate to UUID using the steps in  [Migrate non-DITA content](./migrate-content-non-dita.md).

 Perform the following steps to migrate your Experience Manager Guides content to Experience Manager as a cloud service.